 Copy of this pedestal

-I made a copy of the upper part of this base.
-Read more about the following message ↑.
+I made a copy of the upper part of this plinth.
+Read more about it in the next post↑.